cst8117/grid-galleries-final/README.md

-# grid-galleries
+# Grid Galleries

-This repository contains the starter files for the Grid Galleries project
+## Objective
+Practice using CSS Grid and media queries to create four responsive galleries.